If the forests go, we go...

 Professor Sir David King

-Professor Sir David King recently retired as the Director of the Smith School of Enterprise and Environment at the University of Oxford.
+Professor Sir David King was recently appointed by the Foreign Secretary of the United Kingdom as his new permanent Special Representative for Climate Change in September 2013.
 He is also Director of Research in Physical Chemistry at the University of Cambridge.
 He was the Chief Scientific Adviser to H.M.
 Government under both Tony Blair and Gordon Brown and Head of the Government Office for Science from October 2000 to December 2007.
+He has also served as the Director of the Smith School of Enterprise and Environment at the University of Oxford.
 He has co- authored “The Hot Topic” and published more than 500 papers on chemical physics and on science and policy.
 Sir David was knighted in 2003 for his work in science, and received the award of “Officier dans l’ordre national de la Légion d’Honneur” from the French President in 2009 for his work on climate change and on negotiating the international agreement to build the world’s largest technology project, the ITER fusion reactor.

 Mr. Subramanian Ramadorai is the Adviser to the Prime Minister in the National Council on Skill Development, in the rank of a Cabinet Minister.
 He still continues to be Vice Chairman of Tata Consultancy Services Ltd, a company he has been associated with for the past 39 years.
 As he sits on the boards of various corporations, he is uniquely placed to help strategise India’s move away from the climate change precipice.
 As Chairman of the Bombay Stock Exchange, he has been pivotal in pushing to recognise companies – irrespective of their size – by their ‘sustainability footprint’ or ‘carbon footprint’.
 He is a Padma Bushan Awardee for his commitment and dedication to the IT industry.
 In April 2009, he was awarded the CBE (Commander of the Order of the British Empire) by Her Majesty Queen Elizabeth II for his contribution to the Indo-British economic relations.